nitad54448/win10-installer-yappari-v5-2023/README.md

 Aw=1/(Q $\sqrt{2})$

-The Warburg "open" describes the impedance of a finite-length diffusion with reflective boundary.
+If the thickness of the diffusion layer is known, two models were developped.
+The Warburg "open" describes the impedance of a finite-length diffusion with __reflective boundary__.
 The formula used here is

 Z<sub>o</sub>=(Aw/ $\sqrt{jw})$ coth(B $\sqrt{jw})$

-Here Aw is the standard Warburg coefficient and B is B=d/sqrt(D) , where d is the Nernst diffusion layer thickness.
+Here Aw is the standard Warburg coefficient and B is B=d/$\sqrt{D}$ , where d is the Nernst diffusion layer thickness and D is the diffusion coefficient.

-The Warburg "short" describes the impedance of a finite-length diffusion with transmissible boundary, with the expression:
+The Warburg "short" describes the impedance of a finite-length diffusion with __transmissible boundary__, with the expression:

 Z<sub>s</sub>=(Aw/ $\sqrt{jw})$ tanh(B $\sqrt{jw})$

-Aw is the standard Warburg coefficient and B=d/sqrt(D) , where d is the Nernst diffusion layer thickness.
+Aw is the standard Warburg coefficient and B=d/$\sqrt{D}$ as defined above.

-Fitting the Warburg short parameters will be very slow as checks on the validity of the calculations are required, for high frequencies the values are very small, translated as NANs (so, be patient with this one).
+Fitting the Warburg short parameters will be very slow in this program as checks on the validity of the calculations are required, particularly for high frequencies where the values are very small and may be translated as NANs (so, be patient with this one, or adjust manually until a final fit, starting from a good position in the solutions' space).

-Some others functionscan be added upon request, if I will have the time and if there is an interest for it.
+Some others functions can be added upon request, if I will have the time and if there is real interest for them.

 When you create a circuit using the circuit editor, the circuit is not valid until you have properly connected all the elements together.
 Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use.